 Always Choose the correct length for the material being cut.
 Never try to make a partial depth cut with a jigsaw.
 It may damage the blade or your saw, if the blade that is too short to entirely cut the workpiece.
 It is essential to use a saw blade that is long enough, excluding the cutting surfers' thickness.

-Length of a jigsaw cutting edge is showed by the length of the body that has teeth however, It excludes the upper shank that fits inside the sharp edge holder — the example below shows a 75 mm cutting edge.
+Length of a best jigsaw blades cutting edge is showed by the length of the body that has teeth however, It excludes the upper shank that fits inside the sharp edge holder — the example below shows a 75 mm cutting edge.

 The proper length of the sharp edge is 54 mm (2⅛”), which is 75 mm short of the 19 mm that does not stretch out beneath the saw’s sole plate.

 What is Flush cutting blades?

 The Flush cutting feature has been introduced to very few jigsaws, it allows you to slice up a vertical surface.

 It is fundamental to note a few of jigsaws, that have shoes are closed at the front, and can’t be used with this edge.
 If you are expecting flush cutting with a sharp master edge, ensure that your jigsaw allows a flush cutting edge.

 This infographic also helps you to think through each feature and how they match your necessities.